Andrea Beaumont: Plot

-Andrea tracks the Joker to his hideout at the derelict Gotham World Fairgrounds, but he has guessed her identity and anticipated the attack.
-The two battle in the "Home of the Future" exhibit (also seen in a flashback where Bruce took Andrea on a date, and took a special interest in a model car on display), before the Joker lures Andrea to a giant turbine.
-He attempts to kill her by sucking her into it, but Batman intervenes, breaking the machine before its blades would have crushed Andrea.
-She attempts to justify her actions: "They took everything, Bruce.
-My dad, my life, you.
-I'm not saying it's right, or even sane, but it's all I've got left. [...]
-They had to pay!"
-Batman attempts to reason with Andrea and begs her to leave, and she disappears in a cloud of smoke.
-After a stalemate battle between Batman and the Joker that sees both men on the brink of exhaustion, the fairgrounds - rigged with explosives - detonate and begin to crumble.
-Andrea reappears and explains that "one way or another, it ends tonight".
-With the defeated Joker in her power, Andrea bids farewell and disappears with her captive before Batman can stop her.
+The Phantasm tracks the Joker to his hideout at the derelict Gotham World Fairgrounds, but he has guessed her identity and anticipated the attack.
+They battle and the Joker lures her to a giant turbine.
+Batman intervenes before the blades can crush the Phantasm.
+She attempts to justify her actions by relating them to Bruce's vow, and Batman begs her to leave.
+She disappears in a cloud of smoke.
+Batman and the Joker fight to the brink of exhaustion when the fairground - rigged with explosives - detonates and begins to crumble.
+The Phantasm reappears saying "one way or another, it ends tonight".
+With the Joker in her power, the Phantasm disappears with her captive.

-After barely escaping the fairgrounds' destruction through a series of sewers, Batman assumes that Andrea and the Joker have perished.
-However, Andrea survives and leaves a locket for Bruce in the Batcave as a keepsake.
-In the penultimate scene of the film, a saddened Andrea stands alone at night on the deck of an ocean liner.
+Escaping the fairground through the sewers, Batman grieves that he couldn't save Andrea.
+Alfred assures Bruce that while he's kept above vengeance's influence, Andrea chose her path and Bruce alone couldn't have changed it.
+Suddenly noticing a glimmer, Bruce races toward it to find Andrea's locket left for him, revealing she survived.
+She stands alone at night on the deck of an ocean liner.
+A male partier attempts to make conversation, but notices her solemnity and asks if she wants to be alone, to which she replies, "I am."

 DCAU animation and comics

 Her first real appearance was in the movie adaptation mini comic that came with the VHS release (this comic was a digest size) and was released in December 1993.
-Simultaneously there was a Prestige Format which was the traditional sized comic.
+Simultaneously, there was a Prestige Format which was the traditional sized comic.
 Both of these books had the same red cover.
 There was a Newstand edition which featured a different cover.